neuropsychology/ComplexSpan/README.md

 ### Run the task

-1. Download and open the experiment in Psychopy: source("https://github.com/neuropsychology/ComplexSpan/blob/master/psychopy/task_nolimit.psyexp") or source("https://github.com/neuropsychology/ComplexSpan/blob/master/psychopy/task.psyexp")
+1. Download and open the experiment in Psychopy: source("https://github.com/neuropsychology/ComplexSpan/blob/master/psychopy/task.psyexp")
 2. Click on the green button to begin the task
 3. Enter participant number and session number
 4. Run task